 Want to hear what it was like collaborating with Koko Taylor?
 What about hanging out with your neighbor, Ella Fitzgerald?
-3-time Grammy nominee Barbara Morrison, 4x Grammy winner Keb' Mo' — and others — will be sharing their lifetimes of blues experiences with us through a full schedule of interactive workshops and presentations.
+3-time Grammy nominee Barbara Morrison, 4x Grammy winner Keb' Mo' — and others — shared their lifetimes of blues experiences with us through a full schedule of interactive workshops and presentations.

 Keb' Mo' Q&A